TechGrounds-Cloud8/cloud8-archana-sekarr/AWS-Week2/AWS-13-2-CloudFront.md

 - If the content is already in the edge location with the lowest latency, CloudFront delivers it immediately.

-- If the content is not in that edge location, CloudFront retrieves it from an origin that you've defined—such as an Amazon S3 bucket, a MediaPackage channel, or an HTTP server (for example, a web server) that you have identified as the source for the definitive version of your content.
+- If the content is not in that edge location, CloudFront retrieves it from an origin that is defined by the client —such as an Amazon S3 bucket, a MediaPackage channel, or an HTTP server (for example, a web server) that you have identified as the source for the definitive version of your content.

 To summarize in simple words, the benefits of AWS CloudFront are:

-1. It will cache copies of your objects(files) in multiple edge locations and decrease the workload, thus resulting in high availability and reliability of applications.
+ 1. It employs a global network of edge locations and regional edge caches that cache copies of your content close to your viewers.
+It ensures that end-user requests are served by the closest edge location.
+As a result, viewer requests travel a short distance, improving performance for your viewers.

 2. It is simple to use and ensures productivity enhancement.
 Using the AWS network dramatically reduces the number of networks that your users' requests must pass through, which improves performance.

 3. It is less expensive, as it only charges for the data transfer.

 4. Users get lower latency—the time it takes to load the first byte of the file—and higher data transfer rates.

 5. It provides high security with the ‘Content Privacy’ feature.

 6. It facilitates GEO targeting service for content delivery to specific end-users.

 7. It uses HTTP or HTTPS protocols for quick delivery of content.
 ### How Does AWS CloudFront Work?

 The following steps explain how CloudFront delivers the content:

 Step 1: The client accesses a website and requests to download a file (like an image file).